Data Destroyer

 There are seven options:

 1. Overwrite files even if they are marked as read-only.
-Files are usually created with the restriction that they cannot be written to, but some are (e.g., files created using an admin account in Windows XP may be read-only for user accounts).
+Files are usually created with the restriction that they cannot be written to, but some are (e.g., files created using an admin account in Windows XP, Vista or 7 may be read-only for user accounts).
 If this option is not selected then any read-only files present among the files to be purged will not be purged.

-2. Overwrite files even if they are system files (i.e., have the 'system' attribute set).
+2. Overwrite files even if they are system files (that is, have the 'system' attribute set).

-3. Overwrite files even if they have 'sensitive' extensions such as .exe (see more on such extensions here).
+3. Overwrite files even if they have 'sensitive' extensions such as .exe (such extensions were discussed earlier).

-5. Suppress the file names in the report and include only the folder names.
-This is useful if you are purging many files and don't want a long report (it also speeds things up by avoiding writing to the screen).
+4. Suppress the file names in the report and include only the folder names.
+This is useful if you are purging many files and don't want a long report.
 If this option is not selected then all files which are processed will have one line in the report output (unless the report buffer is filled, in which case the report will cease but the purge operation will continue).

 Clicking on the Stop button during a purge operation does not always produce an immediate stop; the operation will be terminated when the current purge (e.g., the third of six) of the current file has been completed.